 Eventually, both the text and the lecture explain the possibility of the stone balls being used for social purposes.
 While the passage claims that the elaborated designs on the carved stone balls correspond to social purposes, the lecturer denies this idea citing that it is very unlikely and the facts are inconsistent.
 According to the lecturer, the first thing to have in mind is that some of these stone balls had intricate patterns while others were very simplified.
 Moreover, it is believed that in ancient times, highly prestigious authorities were buried with their possessions but nothing was found in the tomb or grave.
 In this regard, the idea that these stone balls were used for social purposes is not true.

-- Do you agree or disagree with the following statement The opinions of celebrities such as famous entertainers and athletes are more important to younger people than they are to older people Use specific reasons and examples to support your answer 73
+- Do you agree or disagree with the following statement Famous entertainers and athletes deserve to have more privacy than they have now Use specific reasons and examples to support your answer 73

 Transition Words or Phrases used: